User guide: Installation manual

 An installation manual or installation guide is a technical communication document intended to instruct people how to install a particular product.
 An installation manual is usually written by a technical writer or other technical staff.

 Installation is the act of putting something in place so that it is ready for use.
 An installation manual most commonly describes the safe and correct installation of a product.
 The term product here relates to any consumer, non-consumer, hardware, software, electrical, electronic or mechanical product that requires installation.
 The installation of a computer program is also known as the setup.

 In case of an installation manual, the installation instruction is a separate document that focuses solely on the person(s) that will perform the installation.
 However, the installation instruction can also be an integrated part of the overall owner's manual.

 The size, structure and content of an installation manual depend heavily on the nature of the product and the needs and capabilities of the intended target group.
 Furthermore, various standards and directives are available that provide guidance and requirements for the design of instructions.

 The international standard IEC 82079 prescribes the required installation topics for an installation instruction.
 Among these topics, are procedures, diagrams and conditions for installation activities, such as unpacking, mounting and connecting.

 For machines the European Machinery Directive prescribes that an instruction manual must contain assembly, installation and connecting instructions, including drawings, diagrams and the means of attachment and the designation of the chassis or installation on which the machinery is to be mounted.

+History

+User guides have been found with ancient devices.
+One example is the Antikythera Mechanism, a 2,000 year old Greek analogue computer that was found off the coast of the Greek island Antikythera in the year 1900.
+On the cover of this device are passages of text which describe the features and operation of the mechanism.

+As the software industry was developing, the question of how to best document software programs was undecided.
+This was a unique problem for software developers, since users often became frustrated with current help documents.
+Some considerations for writing a user guide that developed at this time include: